JasonKStevens/Qube/README.md

 # QbservableProvider
 A serverless Qbservable provider for running [Reactive Extension (Rx)](https://github.com/dotnet/reactive) queries over [gRPC](https://grpc.io).

 This provider does not transpile linq-to-some-query-language, it's intended for a streaming database written in C# like [EventStore](https://github.com/EventStore/EventStore).
-In other words, linq _is_ the query language, along with observables and the built-in power of the Rx schedulers.
+In other words, linq _is_ the query language, along with observables and the built-in Rx schedulers.

 ```c#
 // Simple example